TheWeiHu/sentence_associations/README.md

     - RNN-based models, Doc2Vec, InferSent
     - other flavors of Transformers
 - looking into [other approaches for extracting embeddings](https://mccormickml.com/2019/05/14/BERT-word-embeddings-tutorial/)
-    - for example, ```Bert-As-Service``` just uses the output from the second last layer of the BERT model, which is arbitrary (though, I've tested to make sure the embedding is fairly reasonble, e.g. queen - female + male ~ king)
+    - for example, ```Bert-As-Service``` just uses the output from the second last layer of the BERT model, which is arbitrary (though I've tested to make sure the embedding is fairly reasonble, e.g. queen - female + male ~ king)
-    - alternatively, we could have have: concatenated the last four layers, summed the last three layers, etc.
+    - alternatively, we could have: concatenated the last four layers, summed the last three layers, etc.

-In any case, this pilot project introdduces a feasible method for identifying models with strong personalities preferences.
+In any case, this pilot project introduces a feasible method for identifying models with strong personalities preferences.